ddiddu/ddiddu.github.io/README.md

 # Jisu Kim's Homepage Template
 Welcome to the homepage template for [Jisu Kim](https://jisulog.kim/)'s personal website.
 This template is designed for individuals looking to create a clean and professional personal website.
-It includes sections for About, Publications, News, and a Footer.
+It includes sections for About, News, Publications, and Projects.

 ## Live Demo